jpsingleton/Huxley/README.md

 A station name can be used in place of CRS codes if the name matches only one station (or matches one exactly) but case is not important.
 See the [CRS section](#crs-station-codes) below for more information.

-For all boards you can add an `expand=true` parameter to embed all service details into the board response.
+For all boards (except delays) you can add an `expand=true` parameter to embed all service details into the board response.
+The delays board is expanded by default.

 [`/all/{CRS|StationName}?accessToken={token}&expand=true`](https://huxley.apphb.com/all/crs?accessToken=DA1C7740-9DA0-11E4-80E6-A920340000B1&expand=true)